mailgun/documentation/source/user_manual.rst

 Sometimes it's helpful to categorize your outgoing email traffic based on some criteria, perhaps separate signup emails from password recovery emails or from user comments.
 Mailgun lets you tag each outgoing message with a custom value.
-When you access stats on you messages, they will be aggregated by these tags.
+When you access stats on your messages, they will be aggregated by these tags.

+The application of tags is more useful in tandem with our tracking features.
+Tags are unique to each send and can be used to collect data on different message distributions being sent out (e.g. how many recipients opened messages of a given tag or clicks on linked URLs in messages of a tag).
+This provides the ability to review the overall performance of tags as well as gives the ability to compare one tag against another.
+For example, two messages of similar content can be assigned different tags for analysis of which message type had better engagement, more recipient activity, etc.

+.. note:: By default, each account is allowed a maximum of 4000 tags.
+Any tags created
+          after the 4000 tag limit are dropped.
+If more tags are needed, please contact our support team by creating a support ticket `here <https://app.mailgun.com/app/support/list>`_.

 **Tagging Code Samples**